To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Bonus: Custom Tax Codes

 Tools like TaxJar, Avalara, and other tax software provide you with tax codes for most products and services.
-However, most companies will eventually want to offer a product or service that doesn’t fit neatly into the description of any of the tax codes provided (e.g., an in-person conference with some virtual attendees and speakers).
-By using a tool like TaxJar, you’ll be on your own to calculate and collect the right amount and type of indirect tax since they won’t have a tax code for your unique situation.
+If you want to offer a product or service that doesn’t fit neatly into those codes (e.g., an in-person conference with some virtual attendees and speakers), you’ll be on your own to calculate and collect the right tax rate.

-This isn’t an issue for FastSpring sellers because we recently rolled out a feature that allows us to build unique product tax codes customized by use case — within minutes.
-Just tell us about your product or service and we will create the tax code for you.
+This isn’t an issue for FastSpring sellers: we build unique product tax codes customized by use case — within minutes.
+Just tell us about your product or service, and we’ll create the tax code for you.

 Paddle